ajoh504/referenceguides/Python.md

 # Output: 2
 ```

-Optionally, the range() function can receive three arguments: range(start, stop, step).
+Optionally, the range() function can receive two arguments: range(start, stop).
+It can also receive up to three arguments: range(start, stop, step).
 Start and stop refer to the beginning and ending integers, and step refers to the incrementation.

 ```py
 x = range(7, 10)